OmBiradar/hcl_tech/README.md

 # 1. Navigate to project
 cd /path/to/hcl_tech

-# 2. Start all services
+# 2. Start all services (creates .env files from examples on first run)
 docker-compose up -d

 # 3. Verify services are running